jbock-java/zerobuilder/values.md

 ### Recycling / Release

-Even with recycling, the `dooBuilder` and `dooUpdater` will not always return the same object:
+Even with recycling, the `dooBuilder` and `dooUpdater` methods will not always return the same object:

 ````java
 final class Doo {